-This document describes data collection procedures in Round 2 of the National Health and Aging Trends Study (NHATS).
+This document describes data collection procedures in Round 3 of the National Health and Aging Trends Study (NHATS).
 Section I describes the approach interviewers followed in contacting respondents.
-Advance materials, contact scripts, and other information on contacting respondents also are provided.
+Advance materials, contact scripts, and other information related to contacting respondents also are provided.
 Section II describes aspects of data collection including the use of proxy respondents, definitions of housing structure, home environment checklist, asking reasons activities are done with/by others, and definitions of mobility devices.
-Administration of the Cognitive and Physical Activities, including the Stroop test, also is described in Section III.
+Administration of the Cognitive and Physical Activities also is described in Section III.
 The Last Month of Life (LML) interview is described in Section III.
-Sections IV and VI cover administration of the Facility Questionnaire and the SP gift provided in Round 2.
+Section IV covers administration of the Facility Questionnaire (FQ).